holly-cummins/quarkus-minecraft-observability-extension/things-we-can-do-in-minecraft.md

 - A sign appears with writing on it
 - A wall (?) appears with writing on it?
 - Dialog bubbles on entities
+- We name a mob with some information (eg timestamp, origin, etc)
 - Explosion
 - Lightning
 - Fireball